A Quick and Easy Fabric Basket Tutorial

 Finishing the Fabric Basket

-1. Pop the lining inside the outer so that the right sides are together.
+1. Pop the lining inside the outer so that the wrong sides are together.
 Push the corners of the lining right into the outer.
 You might want to pin the lining to the outer at the sides to make things easier.

 Leaving the trim off would make the process quicker.